From Edgewater 2020

-Leslie Fowler, the Director of Nutrition Support Services for the Chicago Public Schools,announced on 1/13/2014, that within 24 months, students will be carrying their food on an “affordable alternative” to Styrofoam food trays at a cost reduced by pooling the purchasing power of six cities With 250,000 students, this will eliminate 35 million styrofoam lunch trays thrown away each year, which is a health hazard & environmental problem.
+Leslie Fowler, the Director of Nutrition Support Services for Chicago Schools,announced on 1/13/2014, that within 24 months, students will be carrying their food on an “affordable alternative” to Styrofoam food trays at a cost reduced by pooling the purchasing power of six cities With 250,000 students, this will eliminate 35 million styrofoam lunch trays thrown away each year, which is a health hazard & environmental problem.
 EESP supports this decision and will monitor the progress of CPS. ____________________________________________

 SUSTAINABLE CHICAGO 2015 ACTION AGENDA

-The Sustainable Chicago Plan is organized into seven categories deemedcritical to the city'a sustainability.
-It sets twenty-four specific goals; & identifies actions needed to reach those goals by 2015.
-The seven sustainability categories are related – success in one can lead to or amplify success in another.
+The Sustainable Chicago Plan is organized into the following seven categories deemed critical to the city'a sustainability.
+It identifies actions needed to reach specific goals by 2015.

 For More details on the Chicago 2015 Action Agenda click this link: http://www.chicagosustainability.org __________________________________________

 Information on programs to make your building more comfortable while saving money, tax credits and rebates for residential buildings:

 Information for buildings with 2 units & up can be found at:

 A booklet with tips on saving energy and money for homes is available to download or purchase at: *http://energy.gov/sites/prod/files/energy_savers.pdf